13-Day Java & Bali Photography Tour: Volcanoes & Culture

 • First, your package covers accommodation.
 Specifically, you get 12 nights on a twin-share basis.

-• Next, all daily meals are covered.
+• Next, we cover all daily meals.
 In other words, this is exactly as per the itinerary.

 • Also, we handle all entrance fees and photography permits.